jacobfelknor/LSA-Docs/drive_encryption/remote-unlock-encrypted-server.md

     ```bash
     sudo dracut -f -v
+    # Check that the initramfs has been updated
+    ls -la /boot/initramfs-$(uname -r).img
     ```

 4. Add early networking capabilities to our GRUB configuration on server at `/etc/default/grub`.
 Note that the IP address, netmask, and interface name should match what is outputted by `ip a`, which should be a static IP configured at least at the router DHCP reserved address level.
 You can obtain the default gateway with `ip r`.